OnlyInAmerica/GlanceReader/README.md

 ## Building

-Make sure you've installed the following from the Android SDK Manager before building:
+0. Make sure you've installed the following from the Android SDK Manager before building:
   	+ Android SDK Build-tools 19.0.2
 	+ Android SDK tools 22.3
 	+ SDK Platform 19
 	+ Android Support Repository 4

+1. Define the `ANDROID_HOME` environmental variable as your Android SDK location.

+	If you need help check out [this guide](http://spring.io/guides/gs/android/).

+3. Build!

   	To build an .apk from this directory, make sure `./gradlew` is executable and run:

     	$ ./gradlew assemble

 	The resulting .apk will be availble in `./app/build/apk`.

 ## Thanks